SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 });
 ```

 And that's it!
 You have written your first test with mocked axios.
-This solution is fine and if tests like that make you confident that the app will not crash on this hook then you are free to go.
+This solution is fine and if tests like that make you confident that the app will not crash on this request then you are free to go.

 Tests with mocked axios will be fast, predictable and they are not going to hit the real API.